List of eponymous laws

 This list of eponymous laws provides links to articles on laws, principles, adages, and other succinct observations or predictions named after a person.
 In some cases the person named has coined the law – such as Parkinson's law.
 In others, the work or publications of the individual have led to the law being so named – as is the case with Moore's law.
 There are also laws ascribed to individuals by others, such as Murphy's law; or given eponymous names despite the absence of the named person.
+Named laws range from significant scientific laws such as Newton's laws of motion, to humorous examples such as Murphy's law.